Conditions

 • Compliance/statutory and financial information – To be supplied as final audited, board approved in a Word Document and hard-copy or PDF indicating layout/paragraph or page breaks and heading hierarchy.
 If provided in Excel, additional fees apply.

-• After Designate has provided the first mock-up, all changes provided as marked up on one typeset copy only or one marked up PDF (not tracked changes in Word Document).
+• After Sodali & Co has provided the first mock-up, all changes provided as marked up on one typeset copy only or one marked up PDF (not tracked changes in Word Document).

 • Graphs & Diagrams – To be provided with all information as raw data in useable format (excel preferable).